hsonne/blockrand2/README.md

 ### Create the Randomisation List Document(s)

 That's more or less it.
-All you have to do now is to call the function `createRandomisationDoc()` to which you have to pass the `patient`'s data, the definition of `straVars` and the `treatments` as well as the information going into the `header` of the documents to be created.
-The argument `newpage` controls (only for output format "pdf") whether a new page is to be started after each list showing the patient's and their assigned treatment for one stratum.
+All you have to do now is to call the function `createRandomisationDoc()` to which you have to pass the `patient`'s data, the definition of `strataVars` and the `treatments` as well as the information going into the `header` of the document(s) to be created.
+The argument `newpage` controls (only for output format "pdf") whether a new page is to be started after each list showing the patient's data and their assigned treatments for one stratum.

 ``` r
 # Create the randomisation list documents